huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Cassandra.md

         port: 9042
         cdc-log-config:
           access-method: SFTP  # access-method can be LOCAL, SFTP
-          cdc-log-dir: '/var/lib/cassandra/commitlog' # Enter the path of the directory containing Cassandra commit log.
+          cdc-log-dir: '/var/lib/cassandra/commitlog' # Enter the path of the directory containing Cassandra commit log
-          cdc-raw-dir: '/var/lib/cassandra/cdc_raw' # Enter the path of the directory containing Cassandra CDC log.
+          cdc-raw-dir: '/var/lib/cassandra/cdc_raw' # Enter the path of the directory containing Cassandra CDC log

+          #Only specify the following configurations if your access method is SFTP
           sftp-config:
-            username: 'cassandra' # if access-method is SFTP, provide sftp-username to log on to host using SFTP
-            password: 'cassandra' # if access-method is SFTP, provide sftp-password to log on to host using SFTP
-            port: 22 # if access-method is SFTP, provide port on which SFTP service is running.
+            username: 'cassandra'
+            password: 'cassandra'
+            port: 22

       #If you are using multiple nodes, specify them in this section using the format above